DingMingyu/PopImap_PowerShell/README.md

 Run the below command to install the module.
   Install-Module -Name PopImap
 Please go through the scripts under .\scr\examples and you'll know how to communicate with a mail server through IMAP or POP3.
+To make the examples and tests work, you need to create .\data\myUserData.psm1 in your local project folder.
+The file content is similar to .\data\userData.psm1.
+The file cannot be not included in the source control because it contains user info, e.g. password.

 ## Test
 .\tests\Invoke-Tests.ps1